 - 118.225 Teacher evaluations.
-A school board may use the results of examinations administered to pupils under s.
-118.30 and 20 USC 6311 (b) (3) to evaluate teachers if the school board has developed a teacher evaluation plan that includes all of the follow- - (1) A description of the evaluation process. - (2) Multiple criteria in addition to examination results. - (3) The rationale for using examination results to evaluate teachers. - (4) An explanation of how the school board intends to use the evaluations to improve pupil academic achievement.
+A school board may use value-added analyses of scores on the examinations administered to pupils under s.
+118.30 and 20 USC 6311 (b) (3) to evaluate teachers if the school board has developed a teacher evaluation plan that includes all of the following: - (1) A description of the evaluation process. - (2) Multiple criteria in addition to examination results. - (3) The rationale for using examination results to evaluate teachers. - (4) An explanation of how the school board intends to use the evaluations to improve pupil academic achievement.